 TLC will keep all student records for a minimum of seven years.
 It is the student's responsibility to give the completion certificate to the appropriate agencies.
-TLC will not release any records to any party, except to the student self.
-We will send the required information to Texas, Indiana and Pennsylvania for your certificate renewals.

 ADA Compliance

 TLC will make reasonable accommodations for persons with documented disabilities.
 Students should notify TLC and their instructors of any special needs.
 Course content may vary from this outline to meet the needs of this particular group.